speech2srt/speech-detect/README.md

 - `chunk_duration_sec` (int, optional): Duration of each chunk in seconds.
 Defaults to 1200 (20 minutes).
 Must be > 0 if provided.
 - `start_ms` (int, optional): Start position in milliseconds.
 None means from file beginning.
 If None but `duration_ms` is provided, defaults to 0.
 - `duration_ms` (int, optional): Total duration to process in milliseconds.
 None means process until end.
 If specified, processing stops when this duration is reached.
+- `merge_gap_threshold_ms` (int, optional): Gap threshold in milliseconds.
+Adjacent speech segments with gaps smaller than this threshold will be merged into a single segment.
+None (default) disables merging.
+If <= 0, a warning will be logged and merging will be disabled.
+Useful for handling brief pauses in speech (e.g., breathing, thinking pauses) that should be considered part of continuous speech.

 **Returns:**